 The same thing happened with photography: a buddy who was putting out a record said, “I need a really killer album cover, and I need some cool photos.
 Could you do that?”
 I borrowed a friend’s camera and shot it.
 It worked out really well, and it ended up leading to other gigs.
 It’s like this constant process of jumping into scenarios and trusting that, for one, the Lord’s going to help me through this; and two, I have a good vision and I just need to learn how to use the tools.
 The best way to do that is to get experience with them.

-(Talking about the virtue of picking up some equipment and just figuring it out)
+The virtue of picking up some equipment and just figuring it out.

 CI: I went to film school but dropped every class that wasn’t related to cinematography.
 So that’s how I failed film school.
 But I just kept moving forward anyway.
 I enrolled in a second-year cinematography program and met this great cinematographer who took me under his wing.
 He gave me the freedom to experiment on my own, rather than follow a curriculum.
 His approach was basically, “Here’s the equipment; go figure it out.”

 It really did.
 I was so young when I left high school and went straight into film school.
 I didn’t know anything.
 Being able to figure things out on my own has prepared me for what I’m doing now.
 I’m able to draw on my own philosophy and aesthetics.
 I think I responded well to things being open-ended because that’s the way I’ve always operated.
 I’ve never been super focused on big-picture things.
 I’ve always looked at the little tiny things.
 Like how this water tastes or what this lens is going to do.
 I’m never thinking about where I’ll be two years from now.
 I know so many people who try to sculpt their careers, but I find it never goes the way we plan anyway.
 I try to focus on whatever the immediate thing in front of me is and just work through that thing.